1848

 Vest of Theodor Reh, the last president of the Frankfurt National Assembly, before 1849

-Efforts to establish a nation-state, however, remained open over the following decades.
-Heinrich Reh, the son of the last president of the Frankfurt National Assembly, was a lawyer in Alsfeld.
-He donated his father’s issued vest to the GMV.
-SR
+While concessions were achieved under the colors of black, red, and gold, efforts to establish a nation-state remained unresolved for the following decades.
+Heinrich Reh, the son of the last president of the Frankfurt National Assembly, practiced law in Alsfeld.
+He donated his father’s vest, which is on display here, to the Historical and Museum Society (GMV).
+(SR)